jfillo/spring-data-rest-webhook/README.md

 A sample Spring Boot application that attempts to do a very basic webhook implementation for a Spring Data Rest project.

 There are two implementations in this project.
-One uses strictly JPA EntityListeners to trigger asynchronous http posts to registered webhooks.
+One uses strictly JPA javax.persistence EntityListeners to trigger asynchronous http posts to registered webhooks.
 The other leverages Hibernate EventListeners with the same async action.